Confidence Intervals Using Turing's Estimator: Simulations and Applications: Simulations

 We performed a series of simulations to better understand the performance of the various CIs discussed in Section \ref{sec: CIs}.
-In the interest of space, we only give detailed results for three CIs.
-These are the Normal CI given in \eqref{eq: Normal CI}, the Poisson CI given in \eqref{eq: Poisson CI}, and a version of the Heuristic CI with tuning parameter $V=2$.
-Here, the Heuristic CI chooses the Poisson CI when $\hat s_{r,n}< V$ and otherwise it chooses the Normal CI.
-We tried a variety of choices for $V$, but $V=2$ seemed to work best.
+In the interest of space, we only give detailed results for three CIs: the Normal CI given in \eqref{eq: Normal CI}, the Poisson CI given in \eqref{eq: Poisson CI}, and a version of the Heuristic CI with tuning parameter $V=2$.
+Recall that the Heuristic CI chooses the Poisson CI when $\hat s_{r,n}< V$ and otherwise it chooses the Normal CI.
+We tried a variety of choices for $V$ and $V=2$ seemed to work very well.
 We leave the question of how to optimize the choice of $V$ for future work.

-While we do not give detailed results for the other CIs, we performed many simulations with them and now give a brief summary.
-We found that there is essentially no difference in using CIs based on the modified Turing's estimator $T^*_{r,n}$ in place of $T_{r,n}$, even for small sample sizes.
-When comparing the CI in \eqref{eq: Normal Esty CI} with the Normal CI, we observed that the Normal CI was typically a little wider, but had better coverage, sometimes significantly so.
-The Normal Ratio CI given in \eqref{eq: Normal Ratio CI} had comparable performance to the Normal CI in most situations.
-Sometimes it performed a little better and sometimes a little worse.
-The problem is that sometimes the method would essentially fail.
-This seems to be related to the situations where $0<T_{r,n}\le z_{\alpha/2}\frac{\hat{s}_{r,n}}{n}$ and the upper bound in this CI can be unstable due to the fact that the denominator can approach $0$.

-We now present our detailed simulation results.
-These focus on the Normal CI, the Poisson CI, and the Heuristic CI in the context of three families of distributions.
+While we do not present detailed results for the other CIs, we performed many simulations with them and now give a brief summary.
+We found that there is, essentially, no difference in using CIs based on the modified Turing's estimator $T^*_{r,n}$ in place of $T_{r,n}$, even for small sample sizes.
+When comparing the CI in \eqref{eq: Normal Esty CI} with the Normal CI, we observed that the Normal CI was typically a little wider, but that it had better coverage, sometimes significantly so.
+The Normal Ratio CI given in \eqref{eq: Normal Ratio CI} typically had comparable coverage to the Normal CI, but it tended to have wider, sometimes much wider, CIs.
+This seems to be caused by the fact that the upper bound in this CI can be unstable due to the fact that the denominator can approach $0$.
+We now present our detailed simulation results, which focus on the Normal CI, the Poisson CI, and the Heuristic CI in the context of three families of distributions.